geekjimbo/oviscori-demo/README.md

-You may choose your own language to do it, I found it easier to get the job done with Ruby on Rails by leveraging the Geocoder Gem, which is in fact an easier to user interface for Google's Search Engine.
+You may choose your own language to do it, I found it easier to get the job done with Ruby on Rails by leveraging the Geocoder Gem, which is in fact an easier interface for Google's Search Engine.

 ## Data Source
-Ovsicori-UNA from Costa rica
+Ovsicori-UNA from Costa Rica

       http://www.ovsicori.una.ac.cr/index.php/sismologia/sistemas-consulta/sismicidad-anual